Things to keep in mind to improve MongoDB availability: Configuration

 • Oracle Database API for MongoDB

-I would like to write an article introducing these and providing migration examples at some point.
+I would like to write an article about these introductions and migration examples at some point.

 summary

-is important for ensuring availability and can improve fault tolerance and load balancing.
+This is important for ensuring availability and enables improved fault tolerance and load balancing.

-The introduction of management tools also contributes to reducing operational burdens and operational errors.
-And while it's important to use the right tool for the right job, the introduction of DBaaS has also been very effective.
+Furthermore, the introduction of management tools contributes to reducing operational burden and operational errors.
+And, while it depends on the specific application, the introduction of DBaaS is also highly effective.

-Migrating to a database with a compatible API may also be effective depending on your requirements and is worth considering.
+Migrating to a database with compatible APIs can also be effective depending on the requirements and is worth considering.

 This time, we introduced the MongoDB configuration used within our company from the perspective of availability.